 - Prepare a resume by reviewing experiences (educational and professional), achievements, skills, and strengths

-- Assessing what you do well and what you enjoy doing will help you establish your main career ambition as well as show qualifications to potential employers
+- Figuring out what you do well and what you enjoy doing will help you establish your main career ambition as well as show qualifications to potential employers

 How to Look for a Job

-Looking for a job can not only be tedious, but stressful as well.
-It’s hard to know where to begin.
+Searching for a job can be tedious and stressful, and It’s hard to know where to begin.
 Below is a list of dos and don’ts for beginning your job search and going to interviews.

 - Do make a weekly schedule of your job search.
 It is important to devote a few hours a week.
 The more hours you put in, the more successful your search will be.
 Create a list of the activities you hope to complete and check them off as you go.
 Make sure to reward yourself for completed tasks!